Comments on Sison’s “Contradictions in the World Capitalist

 My friend Ted suggested that I look at some of the recent writings of Jose Maria Sison, the Founding Chairman of the Communist Party of the Philippines, and, I think, the leading ideologist of the Philippine revolutionary movement.
-There is a new web site devoted to Sison's writings at: (http://inps-sison.freewebspace.com/).
-I found one recent essay there which is particularly important, entitled "Contradictions in the World Capitalist System and the Necessity of Socialist Revolution", dated May 3, 2001.
+There is a new web site devoted to Sison’s writings... [formerly at: http://inps-sison.freewebspace.com/), but this web site no longer exists.]
+I found one recent essay there which is particularly important, entitled “Contradictions in the World Capitalist System and the Necessity of Socialist Revolution”, dated May 3, 2001.
+[This essay is included in The Selected Writings of Jose Maria Sison—1991-2009, Vol. 3, pages 8-44, which is online on this site at: http://www.bannedthought.net/Philippines/CPP/Sison/SelectedWritingsOfJoseMariaSison-1991-2009-V3-CrisisOfImperialismAndPeople'sResistance.pdf We do not know if this essay has been further edited for publication in that book from the form it took on the earlier web site.]
 I recommend that other revolutionaries read this.
 I believe it is a good summary of the CPP’s general thinking about the world situation, both its strengths and its weaknesses.

 The essay has three main parts: I. The General Crisis of the World Capitalist System; II.
 The Current Crisis of Monopoly Capitalism; and III.
 Necessity of Socialist Revolution.
 As these sub-headings suggest, it covers both political economy and politics.
 All three sections are on a fairly high level of abstraction and on the whole I think the political aspects are stronger than the economics aspects.